LLNL/kosh/tests/LC_README.md

-# Welcome to the Kosh test suite
+# Instructions for LC users

 ## To run the Kosh CI follow these steps: